lindgrengroup/Reverse-Variant-Calling/README.md

-# Reverse-Calling
+# Reverse Variant Calling
-Script for SNP calling from GTEX RNA-seq data
+Script for SNP calling from GTEX RNA-seq data.

 The RNA-seq data obtained (.bam files, not provided here) were from the GTEX project, V8.
 They had been aligned to the reference genome GRCh38 using STAR v2.5.3a.